 - $1950 for Edmonton and Calgary (including surrounding urban areas) based organizations

 Employee Volunteer Grants will be reviewed monthly and depending on the timing of the application, it may take up to six weeks to be processed.
+The annual deadline for submission of applications is on November 15.

 - Permanent full-time employees that have been employed for more than six months or permanent part-time employees that have been employed for more than one year or retired Syncrude employees.